Kileak/CTF/2017/asis2017/pwn/crc/readme.md

 [+] Canary     : 0xfe381000
 ```

-Almost there...
 The buffer overflow in "get_userinput_function" should now be an easy victim.

-Used one_gadget to find a magic gadget in their libc to make things even easier.
+Used one_gadget to find a magic gadget in their libc to make things easier.

 ```
 $ one_gadget libc_32.so.6